 Oldfields Diversity Statement

-At Oldfields, each student's success is enhanced as we celebrate the personal experiences that often are informed by socio-economic status, race, age, nationality, ideology, sexual orientation, gender identity, expression and ethnicity.
+At Oldfields, each girl's success is enhanced as we celebrate the personal experiences that often are informed by socio-economic status, race, age, nationality, ideology, sexual orientation, gender identity, expression and ethnicity.

 We honor and respect the opportunity to learn and grow from the multitude of valuable life experiences and personal beliefs from every member of our community.
 The community is committed to a continuously active and innovative process of creating a welcoming, inclusive, and safe environment for everyone.

 At Oldfields School, our commitment to diversity, equity, inclusion, justice, and belonging is deeply rooted in our history, guided by our mission, and epitomized by our motto, "Fortezza, Umilitade, e Largo Core," which means Courage, Humility, and Largeness of Heart.
 We proudly stand on the foundation laid by Anna Austen McCulloch in 1867, and we continue to evolve and lead in promoting a culture of kindness and understanding.